 Project Twenty21 - Prescribers

 With Project Twenty21, eligible patients can access affordable medical cannabis treatment, monitored by Drug Science.
-The project aims to enrol 20,000 patients by 2021, creating the largest body of evidence for the effectiveness and tolerability of medical cannabis.
+The project aims to create the UK’s largest body of evidence for the effectiveness and tolerability of medical cannabis.
 Drug Science hope that the findings of Project Twenty21 will provide evidence for NHS funding where the benefits of treatment with medicinal cannabis is proven to outweigh the potential risks.

 How can patients be prescribed medical cannabis through Project Twenty21?